 3. Double-click the Layer 1 layer name and type Parchment.
+Press Return/ Enter to finalize the new layer name.

 You can rename any layer by simply double-clicking the name and typing.
 It's always a good idea to name your layers because it makes managing the file much easier - especially when you work with files that include dozens of layers.
 Even with only four unnamed layers in this file, it would be tedious to have to toggle each layer on to find the one you want.